JasonHutton/QWTA/readme.txt

 * Most QWTA-specific features are optional.
 You can play BaseETQW using QWTA!
   (Or a strange combination of both.)
 * Realistic movement.
-* Realistic damage.
-* Realistic weapon accuracy.
+* Realistic weapons.
+(Behave more like their real-world counterparts.)
 * Other realism-oriented features...
 * Radar no longer detects infantry.
 (But 3rd eye cameras do!)
 * Adaptive class-number limiting.